pratyaksh123/strong-api/readme.md

   ```
   GET /refresh_data
   ```
   Re-fetches and updates the workout data from Strong App.
+It's automatically called by the cron job every midnight, you can call it manually if you want to update the data.

 ---